AbdullahButt2611/Quiz_App_ReactJS/README.md

 ### Advancement

-> The first question is not loading, the index is starting from the second.
+> The first question is not loading, the index is starting from the second. <br>
+> The selection is not completely correct.
+It is not evaluating correctly.

 <br><br>
 <!-- ................................................................................................................................. -->